lingtorp/iec61850-client/README.md

 ### Plotting

 In order to plot the values received mark the wanted channel and click the button "Advanced".
 Additional options as plotting and RMS vill be shown.
+Plot button have two options: "Start" and "Stop".
+When plot is enabled graph will be updated continuously and RMS value will be calculated.

 ## Building
 ### Dependencies